oneops/oneops.github.io/documentation/developer/key-concepts/index.md

 ---
-layout: project
+layout: dev-doc
 title: Key Concepts
 id: "key-concepts"
 ---

 # OneOps System Architecture

-As a pack developer, you don't need to know the details of **system architecture**, but if you want to learn more refer <a href="javascript:loadContent('/documentation/admin/key-concepts/index.html');">System Architecture</a>.
+As a pack developer, you don't need to know the details of **system architecture**, but if you want to learn more refer <a href="/documentation/admin/key-concepts/index.html">System Architecture</a>.

 # Model Overview